gauravbhole18/SIMD_optimization/README.md

 ### **Meeting 4: MATLAB Auto Code Generation (Date: 7-12-2024)**
 - **Discussion Points:**
   - Faculty explained MATLAB's auto code generation capabilities and how they can be leveraged for C and SIMD-optimized code.
-  - Assigned a MATLAB code for conversion to:
+  - Assigned a MATLAB(Predict_sine) code for conversion to:
     - Normal C code.
     - SIMD-optimized C code.
   - Task involved comparing the performance of the generated codes.